Tama Hochbaum: Life

 She worked as a painter in Newton, Massachusetts for 20 years.

 In 1991, during a four-month stay in Italy, an old interest in photography that had begun during her time in Paris re-emerged.

 In 1996, she and her family moved to North Carolina, where she currently lives.

+Hochbaum had a solo exhibition, "OVER/TIME: Imaging Landscape" at CAM (Contemporary Art Museum) Raleigh in 2018, as well as a solo exhibition of Self-Portraits, "As If A Mirror", at the Horace Williams House in Chapel Hill from October through December, 2023.
+Her most recent exhibit of self-portraits was mounted at 21C Museum Hotel in Durham, entitled: VISAGE, FLORA, FACET & BEVEL.
+In 2022, a production of Hildegard Von Bingen's Opera, Ordo Virtutum, was presented at CAM Raleigh which included over 90 video projections that Hochbaum created.
+She will be having an exhibition in Saarbrücken, Germany in the spring of 2026.
+She will be the featured artist at FRANK Gallery for the CLICK 2025 Festival.
+She has been commissioned to create a 35-minute video consisting of her images to be projected while a string quartet plays the music of Chou Wen-cheung for the "Festival on the Hill" in Chapel Hill for the Spring, 2026 season.

 Process

-Hochbaum has been interested in making work about the passage of time.
-Her recent work is a portfolio of self-portraits titled "Anti-Selfies".
+Hochbaum has been interested in making work about the passage of time as she does in a recent portfolio of self-portraits titled "As If A Mirror".
 In her artist statement about this work she states:

-The self-portrait is, by its very nature, linked to the artist’s identity.
-She insists on her relevance, her existence even, through her representation of the self.
-In “Anti-Selfies” I present myself to the viewer with my signifiers – my red glasses and pink lipstick.
-To create the first layer in these works, the fundamental self-portrait, I capture my face in a grid of nine parts, three rows of three.
-The second, superimposed layer, also gridded, has anywhere from 9 to 841 parts.
-These images are screen shots from what has become my camera of choice, my iPhone.

-Most of these digital composite images live in two dimensions.
-Instead of a deep, perspectival space, these images flatten out and parade across the surface of the picture plane as mosaics.
-This compositional device generates a tension in the play between fragmentation and cohesion, between seeing the portrait as a whole and separating the layers, hence seeing the many discrete images, “reading” them individually, in sequence, like text.